 Professor Robin Williams, from the School of Biological Sciences at Royal Holloway, University of London and Professor Sven-Erik Dahlén from the Karolinska Institute in Stockholm, will use slime moulds to explore how bitter tasting compounds cause airways that are constricted in asthma to relax, with the aim of identifying how potential new treatments for asthma might work at a cellular level to reverse or prevent asthma attacks.

-“This project will provide a world-leading example of eliminating animals from basic and preclinical biomedical research, by employing a non-animal model for discovery and human tissue for preclinical translation,” Professor Williams explains.
+“This project will provide a world-leading example of eliminating animals from basic and preclinical biomedical research, by employing a non-animal model for discovery and human tissue for preclinical translation,” Professor Williams explained.

 Professor Margaret Dallman and her team from Imperial College London will study the response of zebrafish gills to substances thought to induce or exacerbate asthma, such as cigarette smoke or viruses.
 The zebrafish gill has never been used to understand and model a human disease, but lungs and gills are actually more similar in structure and function than may be commonly believed, so the approach has promise.